 This quick jeera rice is my default when I need a side for dinner but don’t want to think too hard.
-I grew up hearing that cumin was good for you, so this rice showed up often.
-It’s buttery, fragrant, and quietly dramatic — just ghee, cumin seeds, and green chili sizzling in the pan while the rice soaks.
-Now I make it in 30 minutes flat on autopilot — and every time, it still feels like I did something special.
+I ate this rice all the time as a kid.
+It’s buttery, fragrant, and so simple – just ghee, cumin seeds, and green chili sizzling in the pan while the rice soaks.
+Now I make it in 30 minutes flat on autopilot and it still feels like I did something special each time.

 My 5-ingredient cumin rice is a weeknight staple!